 Want to learn how to start an eCommerce business?
 More than half of all American consumers prefer to shop online instead of in stores, and that number only goes up if you look at younger generations.
 There’s a massive opportunity for entrepreneurs and potential business owners in the online world, but it can be challenging to know how to get started.
-If you need help figuring out how to get from where you are now to running a profitable online store, take a look at our comprehensive guide!

 To start an eCommerce business, you’ll need to start with a good plan, find a product that sells, design a user-friendly website, and use marketing strategies to advertise your store.
 Once things pick up, you’ll need to worry about packaging and fulfillment, customer satisfaction, and the steps to take to expand your business.